fire protection, tenant or landlord, commercial property

 Landlords are primarily responsible for structural fire protection and compliance with general regulations.

-Structural fire protection: The foundation of safety provided by the landlord
+Structural fire protection: the foundation of safety provided by the landlord

 Specific fire protection requirements and prevention